 Why SD-WAN makes sense here

-Keeping the traffic analogy in mind, the highway or end-to-end underlying network connectivity, in this case, plays an equally important role in enhancing the performance.
-If that's the case, you may need a better network with optimized bandwidth allocated to each application, critical or not-so critical.
-Based on performance, ease to manage and cost, SD-WAN tends to be the candidate of choice.
-SD-WAN stands for Software-defined WAN.
+Keeping the traffic analogy in mind, the highway, or end-to-end underlying network connectivity, plays an important role in enhancing the performance.
+To ensure the right level of performance, you may need a better network with optimized bandwidth allocated to each application, critical or not-so critical.
+Based on performance, ease to manage, and cost, SD-WAN technology tends to be the solution of choice.
 In the simplest terms, SD-WAN provides one point to configure and manage your WAN along with a single pane of glass to visualize its performance.
 One of the key drivers of increasing traction of SD-WAN is that it is agnostic to the underlying physical WAN connections.
 It forms one logical connection visible to the traffic by aggregating the physical links.
-What SD-WAN does is it enables the customers to prioritize traffic based on their business intent.
+SD-WAN enables customers to prioritize traffic based on their business intent.
 For example, admins can prioritize mission-critical applications such as audio and video conferencing over emails for better QoS (Quality of Service).

 SD-WAN and SaaS: a perfect match

-To learn more about how to optimize your network for SaaS applications including voice, video, chat and contact center communications, contact an 8x8 specialist.
+To learn more about how to optimize your network for SaaS applications, including voice, video, chat, and contact center communications, contact an 8x8 specialist.